WebReflection/sabayon/README.md

   * **wait** *sync* from a *Worker* - use *Main* to `notify(...)`: 2ms (~7x slower due *ServiceWorker ↔ Main* roundtrip taking 90% of the time)

 **Note** that due lack of real *SharedArrayBuffer* primitive the memory consumption can be temporarily duplicated on both *Main* and *Workers* but fear not, no leaks happen so this should never be a real-world issue.

+#### Background

+Both [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) and some [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) operations require special headers to work out of the box.

+This has been an endless source of pain for various projects, where the suggested solutions can be summarized as such:

+  * there is no way around the fact to enable both technologies one needs [special headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) to have native functionality and performance and this is still the preferred way to use these APIs
+  * a *ServiceWorker* based workaround, such as [mini-coi](https://github.com/WebReflection/mini-coi#readme), could be used to automatically enable, whenever it's possible, those headers where it's not possible to change these otherwise (like on *GitHub pages* or other similar hosts)
+    * ... and yet, even using *mini-coi* might create friction for edge cases where embedding *YouTube* content or other 3rd party domains might not like augmented headers for their services
+  * there is no *polyfill* for any of these primitives, one that can actually be used as "*drop-in*" replacement for all the globals that surround this part of the Web (*SharedArrayBuffer*, *Int32Array*, *Atomics.wait*, *Atomics.waitAsync* and *Atomics.notify*)

+This **project goal** is to **enable all of that**, like a polyfill would do, without needing to patch anything at the global context level 🎉

+P.S. this module also enables out of the box *Firefox* missing `notifyAsync` via its own logic.

+#### Caveats

+  * the optional **Service Worker**, if *sync* `Atomics.wait(...)` is desired, *MUST* be a local file.
+It cannot be downloaded as module, even if `sabayon/sw` export exists.
+  * **no BigInt64Array** due inability to easily represent these entries via *JSON* when it comes to the *sync* `Atomics.wait(...)`.
+  * **no interrupts** (timeout handlers) possible when in emulation mode.
+These are complex to implement via *ServiceWorker* and quite possibly not super common out there.
+If proper headers are used though, everything would work natively without any issue whatsoever.
+  * **notify(view, index)** are currently the only supported arguments when running in emulation mode.
+This is due the inability to make sense of a `count` argument and due the fact *interrupts* don't work so that a `delay` makes little sense.
+You can still pass these values if you like but in emulation these will be ignored.